LucaCanali/sparkMeasure/README.md

 # sparkMeasure

-sparkMeasure is a custom tool for performance investigations in Spark and provides proof-of-concept code for collecting and analyzing workload metrics.
+sparkMeasure is a tool for performance investigations of Apache Spark workloads.
+It simplifies the collection and analysis of Spark performance metrics.
+It is intended also as proof-of-concept code on how to use Spark listeners for custom metrics collection.
  * Created by Luca.Canali@cern.ch, March 2017
  * Additional credits to: Viktor Khristenko
- * Originally developed and tested with Spark 2.1.0
+ * Current version 0.1, developed and tested for Spark 2.1.0
- * Current version 0.1, first release

 Main ideas of how it sparkMeasure works:
 The tool is based on the Spark Listener interface, that is used as the data source.
 Metrics and flattened and collected into a ListBuffer of a case class.
 Data is then transformed into a Spark DataFrame for analysis.

 **How to build** use sbt and add the target jar to
 <code>spark-submit/spark-shell/pyspark --jars <PATH>/spark-measure_2.11-0.1-SNAPSHOT.jar</code>